averkoc/lxprivate/docs/drafts/shella.md

 ### The first thing you see is the Prompt

-When you open a terminal, you'll see something like:
+When you connect onto server the first thing you see is something like:

 ```bash
 john@hostname:~$
 ```

-Let's decode this:
+The parts in the prompt are:
 - `john` - username
 - `hostname` -  computer's name
 - `~` - your current location (your home directory)
 - `$` - indicates you're a regular user (`#` would mean root/admin)